-This is the time of year when many of us look for ways to make a positive impact on communities.
-We’d like to help bring a little more brightness to the lives of strangers.
-This year has been particularly difficult for many families due to COVID-19.
-The need for giving back is even greater.
-This holiday season, DC Area Moms compiled this nonprofit giving guide featuring 20 organizations that aim to have a positive impact on the lives of children.
+This is the time of year when many of us look for ways to make a positive impact in our communities and to bring a little more brightness into the lives of strangers.
+This holiday season, DC Area Moms has compiled this nonprofit giving guide featuring 20 organizations that aim to have a positive impact on the lives of children.
 Whether you choose to give your time, money, or other resources, these organizations will help you touch the lives of children throughout the area during this season of giving.

-Help children and families who are struggling financially experience love, laughter, and joy.
+Help children and families struggling financially to experience love, laughter, and joy.
 With your help, Central Union Mission will supply Christmas gifts to thousands of underprivileged children and youth.

 RMHCDC eases the hardship of children’s illness on families.
 It helps families struggling with problems like how to stay near and support a hospitalized child, how to afford staying together in another city while a child is undergoing treatment, or even how to get basic medical care in a vulnerable community.

 For 41 years, Martha’s Table has supported strong children, strong families, and strong communities by increasing access to quality education, health and wellness, and family resources.